-- (a) Council may from time to time undertake education and promotional programmes which promote responsible dog ownership and other issuesinformation related to ownership, management and control of dogs. - (b) Council willmay recognise and promote privately operated dog education and/or training courses and act as a referral agent to dog owners for these courses. - (c) Council will regularly review educational material to ensure it remains relevant.
+- (a) Council may from time to time undertake education and promotional programmes which promote responsible dog ownership and other issues related to management and control of dogs. - (b) Council will recognise and promote privately operated dog education and/or training courses and act as a referral agent to dog owners for these courses. - (c) Council will regularly review educational material to ensure it remains relevant.